jayminwest/ai-agora/project-plan.md

     -   `tick_delay_ms`: Base delay between ticks (for controlling simulation speed).
     -   `save_interval_ticks`: How often to automatically save state.
     -   `log_level`: Verbosity of console logging.
+    -   `initial_knowledge_base_file`: Optional path (relative to project root) to a JSON file containing a list of initial knowledge items.
+Each item should be a dictionary, minimally containing a `"content"` key.
+Missing `id`, `timestamp`, and `source_agent_id` will be added automatically.

 ### 2. Core Python Classes/Modules